 Did you know most disabilities are caused by illness rather than injury?
 That’s why it might be surprising to hear an architect can be just as likely to become disabled as someone operating machinery on a construction site.
 When you consider the educational cost of becoming an architect, as well as the earning potential, it’s obvious some sort of financial safety net should be in place.
-Long-term disability insurance can be that safety net.
+Disability insurance can be that safety net.

 When people think of professions with expensive education requirements, they think of jobs like doctors and lawyers.
 But it can be expensive to get into architecture, too.